avc-mbcet/md-notes/10-19 Academia/10 Mechanical Engineering/10.02 Semester 2/Programming in C Lab.md

 }
 ```

-4. Area of triangle after reading its sides
+4. Display the grade of a student after reading his mark for a subject.
 ```c
 #include <stdio.h>